Part 2: My Best Friend, Guilt

 4.

 There were lots of good days, too, as strange as that sounds.
 Parts of me felt free and excited at the possibilities of the future.
 Could I thrive in my job now?
 Was writing coming more easily to me?
 Could I finally start chasing dreams with this weight off of me?
-But I think one all too common invader for divorcees often took me as one of its victims, too.
+But an all-too-frequent visitor often took me as one of its victims, too.
 Guilt was a familiar face as I knew him most of my life.
 He robbed me of some of the greatest parts of my childhood.
-To make matters worse, Guilt was so horribly punctual.
-It was as if I would get out my finest tablecloths and chinaware, cook a tedious pot roast, and light my best smelling candles before Guilt walked in and yanked the silk cloth out from underneath, ruining every ounce of decadence I built and doing so minutes before my expected guests arrived.
-He robbed me of the ability to enjoy life as if I didn’t deserve it, as if it wasn’t mine.
+To make matters worse, Guilt was so horribly punctual, ruining a rare hopeful moment and ripping it away as if I didn’t deserve it and as if it wasn’t mine to have in the first place.

-Andrew had no idea how badly we had attached ourselves to each other.
-We lost our own identities because we thought a relationship meant having to sacrifice parts of ourselves.
-We had no idea how to thrive independently.
-It didn’t happen overnight either.
-It was months before we both woke up and recognized the person we had committed our entire lives to anymore didn’t exist.
+But my ex-husband and I had no idea how badly we had attached ourselves to each other throughout our relationship.
+We slowly lost our own identities because we thought a relationship meant having to sacrifice parts of ourselves.
+We had no idea how to thrive independently or autonomously.
+And that loss of self didn’t happen overnight either.
+It was months before we both woke up and recognized the person we had committed our entire lives to didn’t exist anymore.
 It no longer became about if we would part ways, but when.

-I’d be lying if I didn’t say I had considered letting Andrew come home.
-Loneliness was so crippling in some moments, I thought I was drowning.
+I’d be lying if I didn’t say I had considered letting him come home.
+That loneliness and that guilt were so crippling in some moments, I thought I was drowning.
 I would cry in the car, in the shower, in the middle of the night.
 I would cry lying in that empty king size bed, curled up in the tiniest corner of the mattress as if the emptiness was contagious.

-The very thing that stopped me from calling Andrew home was realizing I had never learned how to sit with these feelings.
-I was always so concerned with making them go away, it would often cause me to fall into the pits of self-medicating.
+The very thing that stopped me from calling him to come home was realizing I had never learned how to sit with these feelings.
+I was always so concerned with making them go away that I had no idea I could choose anything other than the pits of self-medicating.
 I owed it to myself and to my emotions to process it all.
 To feel.
-Numbing never worked for me.
+Numbing out was really just suffocating me.
 It only made me explosive, like a grenade waiting to go off, taking anyone within arm’s reach as collateral damage.

-But those emotions were heavy.
-Heavier than I could carry.
+The emotions were heavy.
+Sometimes felt heavier than I could carry.

-My friend, Alexa, would tell me in those heavy moments late at night to simply sleep.
-Often, these feelings don’t roll into the early hours of the morning, she would say.
-I realized these feelings are like vampires, unable to handle the exposure of daytime.
 So, I did exactly that.
-I would sleep.
-And she was right.
-Every morning, I would wake up feeling a little lighter and more capable than I had in the hours before.
-I would get up, look in the mirror, and it wasn’t until a few weeks of this had gone by, I had realized I wasn’t repulsed by my reflection as I once was, a huge revelation for me.
-I recognized myself again.
-That was all that mattered to me in that moment.
-It didn’t matter that I had hard nights or anxiety or that sometimes I wanted to give in and call Andrew and beg him to come home.
-It mattered that even in those horrible, debilitating moments I was staying true to myself.
-I was showing up for me.
+I would finally sleep.
+And then wake up, a little less lonely and little less guilty.
+I would get up, look in the mirror, and it wasn’t until a few weeks of this had gone by, I had realized I wasn’t repulsed by my reflection as I once was.
+I even started to recognize myself again.
+That was all the momentum I needed at that moment.
+It didn’t matter that I had hard nights or anxiety or that sometimes I wanted to give in and take it all back and beg him to come home.
+It mattered that even in those horrible, debilitating moments that for the first time, I was staying true to myself.
+That I was showing up for me, honoring me.

 “Today is going to be a good day,” I would say to my reflection.